Norwegian Research Council - SFIProject number: 309259

 The centre aims to increase digital competence in Norway through the education of masters and PhD candidates.
 DigiFoods will function as an innovation hub for food industry, scientific community and technology providers.
 Development of new in-line sensors can lead to innovation and growth for the food companies and more opportunities in the global marked for all the technology providers.

-This is a collaborative project together with research partners from Nofima, Sintef, Ulm University, The Polytechnic University of Valencia, and University of Lincoln, and industrial partners from Tine, Nortura, Prediktor Instruments AS, Norsk Elektro Optikk AS, Camo Analytics AS, Idletechs AS, International Business Machines AS, Norilia AS, Maritech Systems AS, RobotNorge AS, Lerøy Aurora AS, CGI Norway, Biomega Group AS, Nanoplus Nanosystems and Technologies GmbH, MarqMetrix Inc, HOFF SA, Havfisk AS, Saga Robotics, OptoPrecision GmbH, Lerøy Norway Seafoods AS og Intelecy.
+This is a collaborative project together with research partners from Nofima, Sintef, Ulm University, The Polytechnic University of Valencia, and University of Lincoln, and industrial partners from Tine, Nortura, Prediktor Instruments AS, Norsk Elektro Optikk AS, Camo Analytics AS, Idletechs AS, International Business Machines AS, Norilia AS, Maritech Systems AS, RobotNorge AS, Lerøy Aurora AS, CGI Norway, Biomega Group AS, Nanoplus Nanosystems and Technologies GmbH, MarqMetrix Inc, HOFF SA, Havfisk AS, Saga Robotics, OptoPrecision GmbH, Lerøy Norway Seafoods AS and Intelecy.